#kevinsmith

 Clerks III (2022)

-Clerk IIIā€˜s title sequence felt like the most exhilarating five minutes of cinema I’ve seen all year.
-As it turns out, that was just a massive rush of nostalgia kicking in, an unsustainable high that is only rivaled by the abysmally downer ending.
-Basically, watching this film is the equivalent of jumping off a plane without a parachute.
+Clerks III’s title sequence felt like the most exhilarating five minutes of cinema I’ve seen in a long time.
+As it turns out, that was just a massive rush of nostalgia — an unsustainable high that’s only rivaled by the abysmally downer ending.
+Watching this film is the equivalent of jumping out of a plane without a parachute.

 Related